gobengo/Livefyre.js/README.md

 ## Add to your Site

-Note: The recommended installation path is to actually include a `<script>` tag to load Livefyre/Livefyre-scout, which is very tiny and will download the latest version of Livefyre.js for you.
+Note: The recommended installation path is to include a `<script>` tag to a cdn release of [Livefyre/Livefyre-scout](//github.com/Livefyre/Livefyre-scout), which is very tiny and will download the latest version of Livefyre.js for you.

 ```html
 <script src="//cdn.livefyre.com/Livefyre.js"></script>